-Table Table 42.
-Changes in Management Board of PKO Bank Polski SA in 2009 No. Name Post Date of appointment 1.
+Table 42.
+Changes in Management Board of PKO Bank Polski SA in 2009

+No. Name Post Date of appointment 1.
 Jerzy Pruski President of the Management Board On 11 April 2008, the Supervisory Board of PKO Bank Polski SA appointed Mr. Jerzy Pruski as the acting President of the Management Board of PKO Bank Polski SA, effective as of 20 May 2008, for the joint term of the Board beginning on that date.
 The Supervisory Board appointed Mr. Pruski as the acting President of the Management Board of PKO Bank Polski SA for the period from 20 May 2008 to the date on which the Financial Supervision Authority approves his appointment as the President of the Management Board of PKO Bank Polski SA On 17 June 2008 the Financial Supervision Authority approved the appointment of Mr. Jerzy Pruski as the President of the Management Board of PKO Bank Polski SA.
-On 7 July 2009 recalled from the function of President of the Bank's

-Management Board.

-Management Board.

-Appointed on 20 May 2008 as Vice-President of the Management Board for the joint term of the Board beginning on that day

-On 7 July 2009 recalled from the function of Vice-President of the Bank's
+On 7 July 2009 recalled from the function of President of the Bank's Management Board.
+3. Tomasz Vice-President of the Bank's Appointed on 20 May 2008 as Vice-President of the Management Board for the joint term of the Board beginning on that day 0.
+Mironczuk Management Board On 7 July 2009 recalled from the function of Vice-President of the Bank's Management Board.

 Table 43.
-Other force the consideration of the Deville Management Devil Meach and by the consideration of the I anie 43 Other functions performed by the Bank's Management Board Members in the reporting period
+Other functions performed by the Bank's Management Board Members in the reporting period